Kotti/kotti_user_manual/docs/publishing/publishing.rst

-    recursion - The root word is recur, "occur again, periodically, or repeatedly," and in the context used for a Kotti website, we mean "walk through all nested content within a section of the website, performing an operation on all items."
+    recursion - The root word is recur, "occur again, periodically, or repeatedly," and in the context used for a Kotti website, we mean "walk through all nested content within a section of the website, performing an operation on all items within the section."

 Consider a case where you would like to publish a large new section called "Fruit Tree Care and Feeding," all contained within a main document by that